bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 - [ ] Confirm the help.html page is opened on the WebUSB section.
 - Click outside the modal.
 - [ ] Confirm the modal closes.

+Test Case: WebUSB error modal links are working
+'''''''''''''''''''''''''''''''''''''''''''''''
+Carry out this test in Chrome or a Chrome-powered browser:
+- Click the 'Connect' button.
+- Click 'Cancel' button in the modal that opens.
+- Click the 'Download Hex' link in the modal that opens.
+- [ ] Confirm a hex file with the name 'microbit_program.hex' is downloaded.
+- Click the 'Troubleshoot' link.
+- [ ] Confirm that https://support.microbit.org/support/solutions/articles/19000105428-webusb-troubleshooting is opened in a new tab.
+- Close the troubleshooting tab.
+- Click the 'Close' link.
+- [ ] Confirm the modal closes.

 Test Case: Autocomplete